jst-build/jst/doc/concepts/garbage.md

 ### Blob splitting uses large-objects CAS as cache

-When `just execute` is asked to split an object, first the large-objects CAS is inspected.
+When `jst backend execute` is asked to split an object, first the large-objects CAS is inspected.
 If the entry is present in the youngest generation, the answer is directly served from there;
 if found in an older generation, it is served from there after appropriate promotion (chunks; parts of the tree, if the object to split was a tree; large-objects entry) to the youngest generation.

-When `just execute` actually performs a split and the object that was to be splitted was larger than the maximal size of a chunk, after having added the chunks to the main CAS, it will also write a corresponding entry to the large-objects CAS.
+When `jst backend execute` actually performs a split and the object that was to be splitted was larger than the maximal size of a chunk, after having added the chunks to the main CAS, it will also write a corresponding entry to the large-objects CAS.
 In this way,